THEMA-CG/thema-market-outlook-api/README.md

 3. get_annual_data()
 Returns annual data for the specified combination of scenario, group, region, edition, indicator, country and zone.

+4. get_monthly_data()
+Returns monthly data for the specified combination of scenario, group, region, edition, indicator, country and zone.

+5. get_go_data()
+Returns Guarantees of Origin Outlook data for the specified combination of scenario, group, edition, indicator and zone.

+6. get_PPA_data()
+Returns Power Purchase Agreement data for the specified combination of scenario, group, edition and zone.

 Example code to interact with the script can be found in Market_outlook_data_example_code.py